davejachimiak/davejachimiak.github.io/_posts/2018-04-30-jack-screen-pixels.md

 located in some address that has 16 bits.
 So, for example, pixel (0,0) is in address 16384 and so is pixel (15,0).
-As we move from address 16384 to the 24575, we're moving from left to right on the screen and down the screen when we come up against the row's pixel limit.
+As we move from address 16384 to the 24575, we're moving from left to right on the screen and down the screen when we come up against a row's pixel limit.
 So, for example, pixel (0,1) is in address 16416, and so is (15,1).
 Since every row has 512 pixels and there are 16 pixels represented per address, 32 addresses represent each row's pixels.
 So we can multiply `y * 32` to get the first address of the row we're looking for.
 To get the exact address, we divide `x` by the number of pixels (bits) per address and add it to the first address of the row.

 ```
 function void drawPixel(int x, int y) {